JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-12-28-roberta_token_classifier_timex_semeval_en.md

 ## Description

-This model was imported from `Hugging Face` and it's been trained to detect time-related terminology, leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for NER purposes.
+This model was imported from `Hugging Face` and it’s been trained to detect time-related terminology, leveraging `RoBERTa` embeddings and `RobertaForTokenClassification` for NER purposes.

 ## Predicted Entities